 Grace Louise Broadfoot.

-James Lyman Broadfoot was born prematurely in April, 1889 in Independence, Trempealeau County, Wisconsin.
+Lyman James Broadfoot was born prematurely in November, 1889 in Independence, Trempealeau County, Wisconsin.
 He died shortly after birth.

 Roscoe Eugene Broadfoot was born July 20, 1890 in Independence, Trempealeau County, Wisconsin.
 He married Ella Louise Rohrscheib on October 28, 1919 in Eau Claire, Eau Claire County, Wisconsin.
 Ella was born May 9, 1892 in Mondovi, Buffalo County, Wisconsin.